eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 }
 inline constexpr hidden::tag_invoke_fn tag_invoke{};

-// some more helper types and values: template <auto& CPO>
+// some more helper traits and values: template <auto& CPO>
 using tag_t = ...;